samuelkomera/pos/Kiosk-Mode-CentOS.md

 1. sudo yum update && sudo yum upgrade
 2. Create User Accounts
    * Create 2 users.
 One user is already created -- the account you’re logged in as.
 For this we’ll assume the account name is pos.
 Create a second user named kiosk.
 This will become the auto-logged in user.
+Run the following commands
    ~~~
      sudo su -
      adduser kiosk
      passwd kiosk
-3. Add Users To sudoers file so it wouldn’t get prompted for passwords all the time.Run visudo and at the bottom add
+3. Add Users To sudoers file so it wouldn’t get prompted for passwords all the time.Run __visudo__ and at the bottom add
     ~~~
       pos ALL=(ALL) NOPASSWD: ALL
 4. Setup Auto Login.
 Now we can setup the auto login process.
 We need the user Kiosk to auto login on every reboot.